TexasInstruments/mcupsdk-core-k3/docs_src/docs/api_guide/examples/tisp/sigchain_dsp_rt/sigchain_router_8ch_12ch.md

 [TOC]

+\warning **EXPERIMENTAL FEATURE DISCLAIMER:** TISP (Texas Instruments Signal Processing) library and associated examples are currently in experimental versions.
+These are provided for evaluation and development purposes only.
+Texas Instruments does not offer official support for TISP at this time.
+Use at your own discretion.

 # Introduction

-This example demonstrates a real-time audio signal processing chain using TISP (Texas Instruments Signal Processing) libraries running on the DSP Core (C75).
+This example demonstrates a real-time audio signal processing chain using TISP (Texas Instruments Signal Processing) library running on the DSP Core (C75).
 The example showcases a comprehensive processing pipeline that combines multiple filtering stages, frequency domain processing using FFT/IFFT, and channel routing from 8 input channels to 12 output channels.
 Input and output sampling rate are set to 48kHz.

 The signal chain processes audio data in real-time through cascade biquad filters, FIR filtering, FFT-based processing, and intelligent channel routing optimized for DSP execution.